Reelix/GithubFullscreenIssuePoC/README.md

+# Update

+This issue has since been (Mostly) fixed.

 # GithubFullscreenIssuePoC

 This repo is to demonstrate an issue with Github that covers the users screen with an image / gif when they visit a custom crafted issue / user profile.